 We spend the night in a wonderful hotel right opposite Hampton Court Palace.

 Hampton Court Palace, taken from Cardinal Wolsey by Henry VIII.
 The Tudor building has been wonderfully conserved, a celebration of Henry’s accession to the throne over 500 years ago.
 Costumed actors perform little plays throughout the day and during the season there are special events.
 We may be fortunate to be there when they fire up the huge kitchens and recreate the meals that would have been served during the Tudor period or be guests at one of Henry’s wedding parties.
 We finish the evening at a character hotel in London and attend a sumptuous Tudor banquet complete with entertainment.

 The previous evening was a fitting finale for our Grand Progress.
 After a leisurely breakfast we arrange transport back to a London mainline railway station or London airport if agreed when booking.
 For those who have later journeys, we can arrange additional trips to sites in London if these have been agreed prior to arrival

 * All prices are per person, based on two people sharing a double, or twin room.
 A 20% supplement applies to all solo bookings.Free Brochure

 Visit 15 historic sites:

-- Hever Castle, Tower of London, Eltham Palace, Dover Castle, Penshurst Place, Lewes Castle, The Mary Rose & Portsmouth Historic Dockyard, Windsor Castle, Hampton Court Palace, Anne of Cleves House, Deal Castle, Lewes Priory and Southsea Castle.
+- Hever Castle, Tower of London, Eltham Palace, Dover Castle, Penshurst Place, Lewes Castle, The Mary Rose & Portsmouth Historic Dockyard, & Southsea Castle, Windsor Castle, Hampton Court Palace, Anne of Cleves House, Deal Castle, Lewes Priory.
+Shakepeare's Globe

 - All entry fees